-Herbie, trained by Helping Paws, serves as an on-site therapy dog, providing a moment of calm for students facing everyday challenges. -as seen on Twin Cities Live
+Herbie, trained by Helping Paws, serves as an on-site facility dog, providing a moment of calm for students facing everyday challenges. -as seen on Minnesota Live

-Helping Paws in Eden Prairie offers a pickup service for those who can’t take their host dogs to training. -as read in The Star Tribune
+Helping Paws in Eden Prairie offers a pickup service for those who can’t take their foster service dogs to training classes. -as read in The Star Tribune

 Falcon Ridge middle school students arriving for the new school year will be greeted by, among others, Herbie, a 4-year old facility dog who will help calm student's back-to-school jitters. -as seen on CBS News